 Military Aviators, click on link below for Good Neighbor Information

 Palm Springs International Airport is managed by staff from the City of Palm Springs and is provided advisory direction from the Airport Commission.
-This nineteen-member body is made up of representatives from cities throughout the Coachella Valley listed below:

 City of Palm Springs

 Al G. Jones, Chairman – Term expires 06-30-2021

 Gerald Adams – Term expires 06-30-2022 | Patricia Breslin – Term expires 12-31-2020 | Todd Burke – Term expires 06-30-2022

 Jeffrey Clarkson – Term expires 12-31-2020 | Kevin J. Corcoran – Term expires 06-30-2021 | Aftab Dada – Term expires 06-30-2021

 David Feltman – Term expires 06-30-2022 | Ken Hedrick – Term expires 12-31-2020 | M. Guillermo Suero – Term expires 06-30-2021

 City of Cathedral City: Richard Altman – Term expires 06-30-2021